What is breast augmentation surgery?

 You’ll probably feel somewhat tired and sore for several days following the operation, and your breasts may remain swollen and sensitive to physical contact for as long as a month.
 You may also experience a feeling of tightness in the breast area as your skin adjusts to your new breast size.
 These effects are temporary, however until your breast tissue and muscle adjusts.

-Postoperative care is quite simple, usually involving use of a postoperative bra or a sports bra for extra support and positioning while you heal.
+Postoperative care is quite simple, usually involving the use of a postoperative bra or a sports bra for extra support and positioning while you heal.

 You will most likely be able to return to work within a few days, although you should avoid any strenuous activities that could raise your pulse and blood pressure for a week or two.